About Our Academy

 GDPR AND YOUR RIGHTS

-From the 25th May 2018 the new General Data Protection Register, (GDPR) will become law.
+From May 2018 the new General Data Protection Register, (GDPR) became law.
 As an organisation that gathers and uses data (information) we are required to review our data handling and related procedures.

 - the right to see the data we keep on record